CH-Umar-Aslam/Android-Development/README.md

 A new Flutter project.

-In this code I have developed two screens as a student of Mobile app development I learned how to use pub packeges do routing in flutter app also I learned how to make componets to make code reusable.
+In this code I have developed two screens as a student of Mobile app development I learned how to use pub packeges implemented routing in flutter app also I learned how to make components to make code reusable.

 ## Getting Started